2023.10.10

 ・Provision of general manuals (for administrators, instructors, and participants)

-During version upgrades, we will also reapply customizations.
-We are also available for consultation regarding plugin compatibility.
+During version upgrades, we will reapply customizations.
+We also welcome inquiries regarding plugin support.

-For more information, please see the blog below.
+For more details, please refer to the blog below.

 4. Summary

-Human Science has been providing Moodle services since 2008 and became an official partner in 2017.
-We have accumulated expertise and a track record of over 700 projects and more than 80 cases for companies, schools, and organizations.
-We offer a total solution for Moodle implementation (including content creation) and operation support.
-We also provide support services for Moodle via phone and email, ensuring peace of mind for maintenance and operation.
-Please consult with Human Science when using the open source LMS Moodle.
+Human Science has been providing Moodle services since 2008 and became an official Moodle partner in 2017.
+We have accumulated know-how and a wealth of implementation experience (projects: over 700, companies, schools, and organizations: over 80 cases).
+We offer total solutions from the introduction of Moodle (including content creation) to operational support.
+We also provide Moodle support services via phone and email, ensuring peace of mind for maintenance and operation.
+Please consult Human Science when using the open-source LMS Moodle.

-Please refer to Human Science Co., Ltd.'s e-learning site.
+Please refer to the e-learning site of Human Science Co., Ltd.